vittens/ModDialog/README.md

   <img width="180" src="./examples/ex2.jpg">
 </p>

-You can develop this project, if the results are not interesting 😉
+<p align="center">You can develop this project, if the results are not interesting 😉</p>

 ---